polyaxon/polyaxon/site/docs/core/scheduling-strategies/node-scheduling.md

 environment = V1Environment(annotations={"cloud.google.com/gke-preemptible": "true"})
 ```

-Additionally if you have a tainted node for preemptible VMs, you can configure a toleration to schedule to that node.
+Additionally, if you have a tainted node for preemptible VMs, you can configure a toleration to schedule to that node.

 ```yaml
 ...